joelsundin/forskningsmetodik_2025/README.md

 # Notes

 Datasets are currently stored in Google Drive, but you can adapt paths as needed for local use.
+Please do try to run the notebooks first in a colab environment, ensuring python/library compatability.

 This is still an undergoing project, running this might be a bit messy.

 # References